psid23/AngularFormValidation/README.md

 Current code includes implementation of Req# 1.1 to 1.10

-Styling, testing and bug fixes pending
+Styling, testing and bug fixes in progress.

+Pending Submit and Reset buttons functionality.